Blog

 Validity of Scripture: A Breakdown of the Requirements

-The deed (or “deed” in English) plays a crucial role in representing the transfer of ownership of a property from one owner to another.
+The deed plays a crucial role in representing the transfer of ownership of a property from one owner to another.
 For a deed to be valid, it must meet certain essential requirements.
-Here, we will delve into each of these requirements to understand their importance in the property transfer process.
+Here, we will delve into each of these requirements to understand their importance in the process of transferring property.

 1. Grantor (Assignor)